 How did you define your research topic?

 For my doctoral dissertation, I analyzed Japanese companies' frauds over the past 10 years, identifying the qualitative and quantitative reasons.
-For the quantitative analysis, I used a fraud database, board composition data, and several financial data at the time of the frauds.
+For the quantitative analysis, I used a fraud database, board composition data, and several financial data at the time of the fraud.
 Based on those, I studied if there was a relationship between the characteristics of the board of directors and the frauds.
 For my qualitative analysis, I tried to identify the root cause of these frauds, analyzing the background behind the numbers particularly the unhealthy power balance that happened in the fraud organizations.

 However, when I started the program, I had aimed at researching the differences in qualities between startup CEOs and CEOs of large corporations.
 I did some quantitative research on this topic, but the results were not very significant.
 Unfortunately, it took me a couple of years, so my recommendation to future candidates would be, the earlier you realize your data's virility, the faster you can move on.

-Consequently, I changed the topic to an analysis of root causes of corporate frauds in Japan, which was also related to my work.
+Consequently, I changed the topic to an analysis of root causes of corporate fraud in Japan, which was also related to my work.
 Moreover, research on fraud in Japan was still in its infancy, and frauds were increasing in society, so I thought it was a worthwhile topic to tackle.

 How did you source the data for your dissertation?